CONTRIBUTE TO A GROUNDBREAKING BOOK ON EMERGENCY MANAGEMENT EXPERTISE

 This book is not:

-No matter your role, position, jurisdiction, or level of experience your contribution will play a pivotal role in shaping the landscape of emergency preparedness, response, and recovery, not only in the jurisdictions you have served but also across the nation.
+Everyone in the field has something valuable to share.
+No matter your role, position, jurisdiction, or level of experience, your contribution can help shape the future of emergency preparedness, response, and recovery—not just in your community, but across the nation.

 I encourage you to be creative and share insights that will resonate with a diverse audience.